ushagour/JibOBi3/README.md

    - Test your app with real users and gather feedback for improvements.

 Let me know if you need help with specific parts of the implementation!

+### 6. **OPTIMISATION BEFORE EAS **
+      -
+Before building your EAS APK (Expo Application Services APK), optimizing your React Native app can significantly improve performance, reduce app size, and enhance the user experience.
+Here are some key optimizations you should consider:

+1. Optimize Assets
+a.
+Compress Images
+Use tools like TinyPNG or ImageOptim to compress images before adding them to your project.
+Use appropriate image resolutions for different screen sizes (e.g., @2x, @3x).
+b.
+Use Vector Icons
+Replace large image icons with vector icons using libraries like react-native-vector-icons or @expo/vector-icons.
+c.
+Lazy Load Assets
+Use expo-asset to lazy load assets only when needed.
+2. Reduce App Size
+a.
+Remove Unused Dependencies
+Audit your package.json and remove any unused libraries:
+b.
+Minify JavaScript
+Expo automatically minifies JavaScript during the build process, but ensure you’re not including unnecessary code or libraries.
+c.
+Use Hermes (for Bare Workflow or EAS Build)
+Hermes is a lightweight JavaScript engine that improves app performance and reduces APK size.
+Enable Hermes in your eas.json:
+3. Optimize Performance
+a.
+Use FlatList Instead of ScrollView
+Replace ScrollView with FlatList for rendering large lists to improve memory usage.
+b.
+Avoid Inline Functions
+Move inline functions out of JSX to avoid unnecessary re-renders.
+c.
+Memoize Components
+Use React.memo and useMemo to prevent unnecessary re-renders of components.
+d.
+Optimize State Management
+Avoid deeply nested states and use libraries like Redux or Recoil for better state management.
+e.
+Remove Console Logs
+Remove all console.log statements to avoid performance issues in production:
+Add the plugin to your babel.config.js: